Jasondecode2020/Letscode/README.md

-# LetsCode·Solving Problems by Pattern
+# LetsCode·Solving Leetcode Problems by Pattern

 All questions are solved in Python, including videos, code, pattern and rating.